Simultaneous supersingular reductions of CM elliptic curves: Proof of Theorem

-for a prime~$p$, then $U_p < \G(\adele)$ has finite index and in particular finitely many orbits in $[\G]$.
-The set of these orbits for varying $p$ generates the $\sigma$-algebra $\cA$.

 For $m$-almost every $x \in [\G]$ we may let $m_x^\cA$ be the conditional measure of $m$ on the atom of $x$.
-These measures are supported on the atoms of $\cA$, i.e.~on the $\G(\adele)^+$-orbits (see \cite[Ch.~5]{vol1} for the definition and basic properties of conditional measures).
+As the atoms of $\cA$ are closed subsets, these measures are supported on the $\G(\adele)^+$-orbits (see \cite[Ch.~5]{vol1} for the definition and basic properties of conditional measures).
 By $\G(\adele)^+$-invariance of $m$, it follows that $m_x^\cA$ is the $\G(\adele)^+$-invariant probability measure on the closed orbit $x\G(\adele)^+$ $m$-almost everywhere.
 Using that, we may as well define $m_x^\cA$ to be the unique $\G(\adele)^+$-invariant probability measure on $x\G(\adele)^+$ \emph{everywhere}, preserving the defining property of conditional measures.